 In my last blog, I talked about branding things!
 Things with which your customers interact.
 “Things” is a little vague; so let’s clarify.
 Your branded assets include things like your office, trucks, people (uniforms), website.

 What about branding your product?
 What are the stepping stones of branding your service that you’ll be delivering to your customers?
-This gets complicated really quickly, so how can we simplify it?
+This gets really complicated really quickly; so how can we simplify it?

-While some of the below pertains to telecommunications, it applies by and large to any service or industry.
+While I’m using the telecommunications industry as the example, the same principles apply by and large to any service or industry.
 Let’s start with the strategic analysis of the brand.